PennyGuyDyls/Pygame-games/README.md

 # Pygame-games
 An arcade of games coded By me in pygame

 ## 🎮 Arcade games:

-### connect 4:
+### Connect 4:
 - 2 player game
-- move with mouse clicks
+- Move with mouse clicks
-- win by putting a line of 4 of your pieces in a row, column or diagonal
+- Win by putting a line of 4 of your pieces in a row, column or diagonal

-### minesweeper:
+### Minesweeper:
 - 1 player game
-- 3 levels with a timer
+- 3 dificulty levels + timer
-- open up squares with left click
+- Left click to reveal
-- flag with right click
+- Right click to flag
-- win by revealing all non mine squares
+- Win by revealing all non-mine squares

-### snake:
+### Snake:
 - 1 player game
-- move with arrow keys
+- Move with arrow keys
-- eat as many apples as you can
+- Eat apples to grow
-- lose by hitting a wall or your own tail
+- Lose by hitting a wall or your own tail

-### pong:
+### Pong:
 - 2 player game
-- player 1 moves with w/s keys
+- Player 1: W/S keys
-- player 2 moves with up/down arrow keys
+- Player 2: Up/Down arrow keys
-- win by getting the ball past your opponent's paddle
+- Win by getting the ball past your opponent

-### space invaders:
+### Space invaders:
 - 1 player game
-- move with left/right arrow keys and shoot with space bar
+- Move with left/right arrow keys, shoot with space bar
-- rack up as many points as you can without getting shot by the aliens
+- Avoid alien shots and survive as long as possible
-- 3 lives (and 1 extra for every wave you complete)
+- 3 lives (plus 1 extra per completed wave)
-- aliens get faster as the game goes on!
+- Aliens get faster as the game goes on!

 ## ♟️ Chess engine:

 ### A full chess system complete with:
-- pieces
+- All standard chess pieces
-- board creation + rendering
+- Board creation and rendering
-- legal move detection
+- Legal move detection
-- win and draw detection
+- Check, checkmate, and draw detection
-- extra rules of chess (e.g. en passant, promotion)
+- Special rules (en passant, castling, promotion)
-- check detection
-- drag and drop or click to move - your choice
+- Drag‑and‑drop or click‑to‑move controls

 ## ▶️ How to run:

-1. clone repository
+1. Clone repository

-2. install dependencies: pip install -r requirements.txt
+2. Install dependencies: pip install -r requirements.txt

-3. run either:
+3. Run either:
-    - Chess_game/Main.py  -  for chess
+    - Chess_game/Main.py  -  for chess engine
     - Arcade/Launcher.py  -  for the arcade games